You need to securely verify your identity for many online services today. This often involves using your Aadhaar number to confirm it is really you.

 Lock Your Biometrics

-For an extra layer of security, UIDAI offers a feature to lock your biometric information (fingerprints and iris scans).
+For an extra layer of security, UIDAI offers a feature to lock your biometric information, such as fingerprints and iris scans.
 When your biometrics are locked, they cannot be used for authentication, even if someone gains unauthorised access to your biometric data.
 This is a powerful preventative measure.

 You can easily lock and unlock your biometrics through the UIDAI Resident Portal using your Aadhaar number and OTP.
 This feature is particularly useful if you are concerned about potential misuse of your biometric data.
 Remember to unlock them temporarily when you need to perform a biometric authentication.